DevOps-Group4-2025/Group-4-DevOps/use-cases/Population-Breakdowns.md

 ### CHARACTERISTIC INFORMATION

 **Goal in Context**
-As a *national statistics officer* I want *to produce a report showing total population, population in cities, and population not in cities for each country* so that *I can assess national urbanization patterns.*
+As a *data analyst* I want *to produce a report showing total population, population in cities, and population not in cities for each country* so that *I can assess national urbanization patterns.*

 **Scope**
 Country-level demographic reporting.